 Star Wars 1977-U.S. 121 min.
 Color.
 Widescreen.
 Produced by Gary Kurtz.
 Written and directed by George Lucas.
 Editing: Richard Chew, Marcia Lucas, Paul Hirsch.
 Music: John Williams.
 Costume Design: John Mollo.
 Visual Effects: Richard Edlund, John Dykstra, and others.
 Cast: Mark Hamill (Luke Skywalker), Harrison Ford (Han Solo), Carrie Fisher (Princess Leia), Peter Cushing, Alec Guinness, Anthony Daniels.
 Voice of James Earl Jones.

 Trivia: Alternative title: Star Wars Episode IV: A New Hope.
 Kurt Russell, Nick Nolte and Christopher Walken were allegedly considered for the part of Han Solo; Jodie Foster for Leia.
-Followed by two sequels, starting with The Empire Strikes Back (1980), a prequel (Rogue One (2016)), and two new trilogies that began with Star Wars Episode I: The Phantom Menace (1999) and Star Wars: The Force Awakens (2015).
+Followed by two sequels, starting with The Empire Strikes Back (1980), two prequels (Rogue One (2016), Solo: A Star Wars Story (2018)), and two new trilogies that began with Star Wars Episode I: The Phantom Menace (1999) and Star Wars: The Force Awakens (2015).
 Another spin-off film is Star Wars: The Clone Wars (2008).
 The making of the film was chronicled in the documentary Elstree 1976 (2016).

 Oscars: Best Editing, Original Score, Art Direction-Set Decoration, Costume Design, Visual Effects, Sound.
 BAFTA: Best Film Music, Sound.
 Golden Globe: Best Original Score.

 Quote: “The Force is strong with this one.”
 (Darth Vader)